GSA/MD-RP-FRPP-Validation-Tool/README.md

 # MD-RP-FRPP-Validation-Tool
 Data validation tools for data submitted for the Federal Real Property Profile.
+Tests addresses to determine if they can be geocoded by ArcGIS REST API and also for distance variance from reported latitude/longitude.

 ## Getting Started

 ### Getting the Data
+Data is housed in MD SQL Server.
+The user must complete information in the config file with access information.

 ## License